 “There are certain rules that one must abide by in order to successfully survive a horror movie.”

 Neve Campbell has roamed around television for a while, but Scream really put her on the map.
 She’s one of the more complicated final girls in a horror film, and she was intentionally made to remind us somewhat of Jamie Lee Curtis.
 She gets to do far more than just flee from the killer, and she’s given far more intelligence than final girls often have.
 When Courtney Cox came here, she was two years into her Friends gig, and it didn’t yet have any of the fame it would eventually gain.
-Her addition here was a clever snarky Lois Lane, and it added yet another new element to the genre and some real nice winks to the audience.
-You gotta love the idiot-with-a-heart-of-gold deputy played by David Arquette.
+Her addition here was a clever, snarky Lois Lane, and it added yet another new element to the genre and some really nice winks to the audience.
+You gotta love the idiot-with-a-heart-of-gold deputy, played by David Arquette.
 In this defund-the-police movement, he’s the kind of cop we all wish served in our town … just as long as we weren’t really counting on him to protect us from any bad guys.
 It’s his best role, in my humble opinion, to this day.
-Finally, how about making The Fonz a put-out high school principal.
-I don’t know who came up with that, but it was pure genius.
-A genius not really understood as much 25 years later.

 Scream is presented in a somewhat modified 2.35:1 as opposed to its original aspect ratio of 2.39:1.
 The ultra-high-definition image presentation is arrived at with an HEVC codec at an average of 50 mbps.
 There is no question that the film shows its age a bit.
 There are some soft image moments, particularly wide shots.
 But this was shot on 35mm film, so it has that native 4K thing going for it.
 Black levels appear to be nudged just a bit, which gives us some clearer shadow definition.
-That’s important during the climax of that opening scene when Drew Barrymore is running from the killer.
+That’s important during the climax.
 There’s far more detail present than I recall seeing even at the theatre.
 The film retains a bit of grain and continues to be quite atmospheric.
 Colors aren’t really popping here, but did they ever?
 Facial detail is improved, and that adds somewhat to the performances.

 The DTS-HD MA 5.1 track is basically the same as the previous Blu-ray release.
 I didn’t catch any significant changes.
 The expanded bitrate allows for some deeper subs, but it’s not really changed at all.
 Dialog comes through just fine.
 The score offers its nice ups and downs, and it’s all certainly clean and crystal clear.